 Connect with us

 If you're interested in using Marquee to target audiences in three dozen markets, including Brazil, France, Germany, Mexico, the United Kingdom, and the United States, and you have an eligible new release, you can do so via the Spotify for Artists dashboard.
 See the complete Marquee targeting list here.
-If your team is based in the U.S. but you don't see the Campaigns tab, set your billing country to the U.S. to get added to the beta.
+Marquee is available directly in Spotify for Artists for selected markets.
+If you are based in one of these markets, set your billing country and head to the Campaigns tab to get started with Marquee.